Spaniards make-do and mend as crisis reshapes consumerism

 “Our situation has improved doing furniture repairs because it had become really difficult with frames.
 Our lifestyle has improved in everything - food, rent.
 We live a bit more calmly...although it’s not like we can save anything,” said Hernandez.

-The Terracotta workshop in the central Madrid neighborhood of Prosperidad is piled with chairs, wardrobes and tables.
+The Terracotta workshop in the central Madrid neighbourhood of Prosperidad is piled with chairs, wardrobes and tables.
 People even bring in furniture from Swedish chain Ikea for repair.

 Hernandez and Colonia work nine or 10 hours a day and say learning the new skills required has proved difficult - but they needed to put food on the table.